 Schedule an appointment to take an assessment and review it with a counselor/adviser.
 If you wish to take the Myers-Briggs Type Indicator and/or the Strong Interest Inventory, you must be willing to make the commitment to attend a minimum of three one-hour counseling sessions with your counselor/adviser.
 Assessments cannot be taken or evaluated during walk-ins.

-Practice/Mock interviews are 60-minute long appointments during which you will be asked a number of interview questions specific to an area of interest or job.
+Practice/mock interviews are 60-minute-long appointments during which you will be asked a number of interview questions specific to an area of interest or job.
 During this time, a counselor/adviser will provide feedback on your answers, review your strengths and areas that need improvement, and address any questions you may have.

 If you would like the session to be recorded, please specify this when scheduling your appointment.
 If your practice/mock interview is recorded, you may receive the copy of the session for your own personal viewing.
-In order for your counselor/adviser to ask you industry specific questions, please attach a resume, cover letter, and job description when scheduling your appointment.
+In order for your counselor/adviser to ask you industry specific questions, please attach a résumé, cover letter, and job description when scheduling your appointment.
 You may give a brief description of your field of interest if you are not interviewing for a specific job.

 If you are unsure of how to dress the day of your actual interview, you are welcome to dress in interview attire for your practice/mock interview, which many students find makes for a more realistic experience.
-Your counselor/adviser can give you feedback on your attire, as well.
+Your counselor/adviser can give you feedback on your attire as well.